mcdonagj/Tiptabs/README.md

 8. Extend the functionality of the Dockerfile to create a MongoDB alongside the app container.
     * [WIP] Create a docker-compose.yml file to create multiple containers.

-9. Integrate Slack support to the ITC.
+9. Integrate Slack support to Tiptabs.
-    * [WIP] Be able to send requests to the ITC and have converted values sent back as a message to the user.
+    * [WIP] Be able to send requests to Tiptabs and have converted values sent back as a message to the user.
     * [WIP] Webhooks Source: https://api.slack.com/incoming-webhooks

 After installation, simply visit `0.0.0.0:5000` in your web-browser and the application appears!